UxuginPython/Password-Generator/README.md

 # Password-Generator
-Just a password generator I wrote in Python!
+A password generator I wrote in Python